-Trade Act programs are focused on getting participants received and ensuring those individuals maintain employment.
+Trade Act programs are focused on getting participants reemployed and ensuring those individuals maintain employment.
 In FY 2013 a total of 3,414 participants received Trade services of which 81.3 percent entered employment and 89.3 percent of those who entered employment retained employment.
 In FY 2014 a total of 2,887 participants received Trade services of which 100 percent entered employment and 98.2 percent of those who entered employment retained employment.
 The commonwealth will continue to emphasize and reinforce case management services as a means to maintain performance levels for Trade Act participants.
-Re-employment services will also be enhanced as a component of case management services for participants who have completed Trade Act training prior to exiting the program.
-This will ensure that participants are receiving the necessary assistance to enter the workforce with suitable employment in place.
+Re-employment services will also be enhanced as a component of case management services for participants are receiving the necessary assistance to enter the workforce with suitable employment in place.